Admission to practice law: France

 However, those with degrees from another country may become a licensed attorney with a French bar by passing an exam.
 Depending on one's qualifications, a non-French attorney can take the Article 97, 98, 99, or 100 exam.
 Each of these exams has different requirements.

 French advocates should be members of one of a local bar associations which are organised into national bar association (Conseil national des barreaux).

 French "juristes" (in-house counsels) do not need to hold the Certificat d'aptitude à la profession d'avocat (CAPA).

 Georgia

-It is not necessary to have a license to practice law in Georgia.
-In order to provide legal support, advice and services to clients, one must complete an undergraduate degree in law (four years of study) and a postgraduate degree in law, which is awarded by the state examination commission and requires one year of study.
+Practicing law in Georgia as a lawyer (solicitor) does not require a license.
+To be qualified to offer legal support, advice, and services to clients, one must obtain an undergraduate degree in law (four years of study) and a postgraduate degree in law, which is awarded by the state examination commission and requires one year of study (the state examination authority confers the qualification of a lawyer).
 However, only the members of the Georgian Bar Association (ადვოკატები) are permitted to appear in court.
+Admission to the Georgian Bar Association requires completing higher legal education, passing the Bar Qualification Examination, Judicial Qualification Examination, or Prosecutor's Qualification Examination, and passing the one-year Professional Adaptation Program which consists of a 3-month theoretical course and a 9-month internship.